 Program for Theological Formation

-By enriching an understanding of the ministry of the whole Church, graduates of the program take active roles in their congregations and in the diocese to help the Church discern and engage in the ministry of Christ in the world.
+The Program for Theological Formation trains persons to think and live theologically and ecclesially.
+By enriching their understanding of the ministry of the whole Church, graduates of the program take active roles in their congregations and in the diocese to help the Church discern and engage in the ministry of the Body of Christ in the world.

 The Theological Formation program addresses the basic subjects of Christian theology: